 Several overnight options are available for visitors wanting to hit more than one hiking area.
 Depending on personal needs, you can either grab a tent and sleeping bag and “rough it” at camping accommodations within Natural Tunnel State Park or pile up along the banks of the Clinch River at Camp Clinch.
 All offer primitive camping and RV hook-ups.
 Natural Tunnel even has primitive Yurts for rent.

 After a day-long hike, those who prefer a nice long soak in a Jacuzzi tub are encouraged to make Appalachian Mountain Cabins home base for their foray into the wilderness.
 Locally-owned and operated, Appalachian Mountain Cabins features four cabins with sleeping accommodations for two to eight persons.
 Cabins are fully furnished and include satellite television and free WiFi.

-Scott County is home to several locally-owned iconic restaurants including the Hob Nob, Teddy’s Restaurant, Chubeez, Front Porch Store & Deli, The Redstone and Campus Drive-in.
-No trip to Scott County is complete without a stop at The Family Bakery in downtown Gate City.
-Voted “Virginia’s Best Bakery,” the bakery features amazing cupcakes and lunches that are perfect to take out for a picnic lunch.
+Scott County is home to several locally-owned iconic restaurants including the Hob Nob, Teddy’s Restaurant, Chubeez, Front Porch Store & Deli, and Campus Drive-in.
+No trip to Scott County is complete without a stop at The Maple Tree Book Store and Coffee House.

 For more information or assistance planning your hike, please call Scott County Tourism at 423-863-1667.